RTYoungData/Chlorine-residual-analysis/README.md

 ![Chlorine Heatmap](chlorineheatmap.png)
 ### Overview

-This project analyzes chlorine residual data from a municipal water distribution system serving over 1 million residents.
+This project analyzes chlorine residual data from a municipal water distribution system serving over 250,000 residents.
 The objective is to evaluate overall disinfection performance, identify potential risk areas, and develop a data-driven framework for ongoing monitoring.

 Chlorine residual is a key indicator of drinking water safety, ensuring that disinfectant levels are maintained throughout the distribution network.